jetpham/noisebell/README.md

 ### GPIO and Physical Tech

 We interact directly over a [GPIO pin in a pull-up configuration][gpio-pullup] to read whether a circuit has been closed with a switch.
-This is an extremely simple circuit that will internally call a callback function and send out HTTP POST requests to all registered webhook endpoints when the state of the circuit changes.
+This is an extremely simple circuit that will internally call a callback function and broadcast WebSocket messages to all connected clients when the state of the circuit changes.

 When a state change is detected, the system:

 1. Logs the circuit state change
-2. Retrieves all registered webhook endpoints
-3. Sends HTTP POST requests concurrently to all endpoints
+2. Sends HTTP POST requests to all configured endpoints
-4. Implements retry logic with exponential backoff (up to 3 attempts)
-5. Reports success/failure statistics in the logs
+3. Reports success/failure statistics in the logs

 <details>
 <summary>Debouncing</summary>